bongiozzo/musica_mustdie/output/band_morifade.md

 # Morifade

-Дискография
+## Дискография

-"The Hourglass" 1995, Power Metal
+### "The Hourglass" 1995, Power Metal

+Leave It All Behind
+Baptized In Fire
+Cryptic Signs
+The Hourglass
+Fire & Ice

-"Across The Starlit Sky" 1998, Power Metal
+### "Across The Starlit Sky" 1998, Power Metal

+1. Enter The Past
+2. Tomorrow Knows
+3. Starlit Sky
+4. Distant World

-"Possession Of Power" 1999, Power Metal
+### "Possession Of Power" 1999, Power Metal

+Possession Of Power
+Dragonlord
+Cast A Spell
+Ending Of Time
+The Signs
+My Own Majesty
+To Live Forever
+The Vision And The Temple
+World Of Steel
+A Northern Rhyme
+Ancient Prophecy

-"Imaginarium" 2002, Power Metal
+### "Imaginarium" 2002, Power Metal

+Produced by Andy La Rocque & Morifade.
+Engineered by Andy La Rocque.
+Assistant Engineering by Patrik "Risza" Isaksson.
+Recorded & Mixed at Los Angered Recording, Sweden in July/August 2001.
+Mastered at The Mastering Room by Gцran Finnberg.
+Layout & Design by Reload.
+Band & Single Photos by Hans Ljung.

+Morifade are
+Jesper Johansson - Electric & Acoustic Guitars
+Henrik Weimedal - Bass Guitar
+Robin Arnell - Electric Guitars
+Stefan Petersson - Lead & Harmony Vocals
+Fredrik "Frippe" Eriksson - Keyboards
+Kim Arnell - Drums & Percussion

-"Domination" 2004, Power Metal
+### "Domination" 2004, Power Metal

+01 - Parallels
+02 - A Silent Revolution
+03 - The Second Coming
+04 - Words I Never Speak
+05 - Clarity (Fragments of a Dream)
+06 - Panopticon
+07 - The Rising
+08 - Erase
+09 - Memorys End

+The digipack and US versions feature the following bonus tracks (tracks 10 to 14 taken from the "Cast a Spell" MCD):
+ 10. Cast a Spell (4:21)
+ 11. As Time Decide (5:05)
+ 12. Tomorrow Knows (4:31)
+ 13. Dance with the Devil (Phenomena cover) (4:36)
+ 14. Judas (Helloween cover) (4:54)

+The Japanese version contains the following bonus track:
+ 10. Eyes of the Blind (04:14)

+All versions include the video for Lost Within A Shade.

-"Empire of Souls" 2011, Power Metal
+### "Empire of Souls" 2011, Power Metal

+01. Bleeding For Lust 05:20
+02. A Cry Form The Void 04:34
+03. Come In Blood 05:51
+04. Fear Breeder 03:52
+05. My Silent Seranade 05:32
+06. Road To Deception 04:44
+07. Resemblance Of Hate 04:38
+08. Impact Of Vanity 04:54
+09. Strength In Solitude 05:58
+10. The Dark Resignation 05:42
+11. A Sinister Mind (Bonus Track For Icewarrior Records) 05:03

 ## Отношения с другими группами